CloudTheWolf/opfw-mdt-compose/README.md

 # Install

-0: In the DNS Settings for your domain, create 2 new A records for mdt and pd-server.
+0: In the DNS Settings for your domain, create 3 new A records for `mdt`, `pd-server`, and `whois` .

 1: Install Docker, including the compose plugin (See here: https://docs.docker.com/engine/install/)